jnarendran/jnarendran.github.io/index.md

 show_tile: false
 ---

-I enjoy reading, photography (all site images are by me!), and learning new things.
-Feel free to explore my work here.
+Welcome to my page!
+Here you can learn more about me, my work, and some pictures I've taken (all site images are by me!).
+If you have any questions or want to reach out, please email me at jairajnarendran@gmail.com.